Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 After you have created a catalog, you can edit the catalog and its categories.
 You can create further categories, change the order of categories and delete categories.

 ### Create a sub-category

+Create a sub-category to be able to assign products to individual categories in an even more detailed way.

 #### Prerequisites